 The food is definitely one of the city’s biggest draws.
 Our most enjoyable dinner was in the bar room at Bar Cañete (in El Raval), where we shared tapas and wine in a bustling, lively environment.
 We loved this meal so much that we’ll be returning to Barcelona for just one day to indulge in some of the most delicious croquetas de jamón and fried eggplant with honey we’ve ever tasted.
 (Stay tuned for an update.)

-If we had more time, we’d also return to Bar Mut, a wine and tapas hotspot in L’Eixample with delicious food (think braised octopus, razor clams, and steak with foie).
+If we had more time, we’d also return to Bar Mut, a wine and tapas hotspot in L’Eixample with delicious food (think braised octopus and razor clams).
 The best part, though, was being invited into the restaurant’s private bar (Club Mutis) for a drink and some live jazz on our last night in Barcelona.

 For lunch, La Pubilla in the Gracia neighborhood was a scrumptious steal with a three-course menu del dia.
 We sat at the bar (the restaurant was packed!) and were served huge portions of traditional Catalan fare in a beautiful part of town (although only 30 minutes from the famed Park Guell) that seemed less-traveled by tourists.